All tasks, inclusive softwares and hardwares (Development, Researches, Analysis, Game Design, 2D Arts, 3D Arts, Sound Design,…)

 Rehabilitation Center of Affoltern a.
 Albis (Switzerland)

 Circolino is a bundle of five Serious Games and self-built input devices to play games while making a range of different physiotherapy exercises.
-Every time the children play Circolino, the system logs very important information for the therapy and then save it in a well formatted CSV file to be used for analyzing the progress of every singular patient.
+Every time the children play Circolino, the system logs a very important information for the therapy and then save it in a well formatted CSV file to be used for analyzing the progress of every singular patient.

 A gaming experience